femtomc/jaxmax/README.md

 > [!WARNING]
 > You can't invoke these graphs _within a JAX computation which you `jax.jit`_ yet.
 In other words, you can't mix and max XLA and MAX in this package yet.

+## Getting started

+First, [install `magic`](https://docs.modular.com/magic/).
+Then, run `magic install` in the repository.
+This will setup your environment, which you can access via `magic shell`.
+You'll also want to run `magic run kernels` to build the custom MAX kernels provided as part of `juju`.

+Inside the shell, you can run the example snippets using `python examples/basic.py` (for instance).

 ## MAX graphs

 What is a MAX graph?
 Let's inspect one: